junesirius/junesirius.github.io/_posts/Books/2019-12-17-The-black-book-of-colors.md

 Yellow tastes like mustard, but is as soft as a baby chick's feathers. (braille floating feathers)

 Red is sour like unripe strawberries and as sweet as watermelon.
-It hurts when he finds it on his scraped knee. (braille big strawberries)
+It hurts when you find it on your scraped knee. (braille big strawberries)

-Brown crunches under his feet like fall leaves.
+Brown crunches under your feet like fall leaves.
 Sometimes it smells like chocolate, and other times it stinks. (braille falling leaves)

 Blue is the color of the sky when kites are flying and the sun is beating hot on his head. (braille kites)